Bray Wyatt: Firefly Fun House and The Fiend (2019–2021)

 In April 2019, ominous vignettes began airing across WWE programming depicting a sinister buzzard puppet, a witch doll, and other toys.
 Later that month, Wyatt began to appear in pre-recorded segments as the host of a surreal children's program known as Firefly Fun House, sporting different hair and a shorter beard with a leaner physique.
 The segments featured the aforementioned puppets, called Mercy the Buzzard (a reference to Waylon Mercy, an inspiration for Wyatt's previous gimmick) and Abby the Witch, with Ramblin' Rabbit and Huskus the Pig Boy introduced later (the latter a reference to Wyatt's previous gimmick of Husky Harris), as well as one for Mr. McMahon that occasionally appeared.
-During the initial segment, Wyatt destroyed a cardboard cutout of his old self with a chainsaw, cheeringly telling viewers all they had to do for him to "light the way" was to "let me in".
+During the initial segment, Wyatt destroyed a cardboard cutout of his old self with a chainsaw, cheerily telling viewers all they had to do for him to "light the way" was to "let me in".
 The Firefly Fun House segments became more sinister, with one featuring Wyatt painting a picture to "express his suppressed feelings", which was a painting of the Wyatt Family compound being burned with Sister Abigail inside—a reference to his WrestleMania 33 feud with Randy Orton.
 Another featured him having a picnic with expressionless kids, while another revealed that Wyatt was able to control his darkness.
-He then appeared in more sinister clothing and a demonic mask, a persona he called "The Fiend" that was here "to protect us".
+He then appeared in more sinister clothing and a demonic mask resembling an evil clown, a persona he called "The Fiend" that was here "to protect us".

 On the July 15 episode of Raw, Wyatt, as The Fiend, attacked previous rival Finn Bálor with a Sister Abigail, re-establishing himself as a heel.
 At SummerSlam on August 11, The Fiend quickly defeated Bálor.
 Over the next several weeks, The Fiend attacked several WWE Hall of Famers and legends including Kurt Angle, Jerry Lawler, Kane, and Mick Foley, also adopting Foley's finishing maneuver, The Mandible Claw.
 The Fiend then began a feud with Universal Champion Seth Rollins by attacking him on September 15 at Clash of Champions.
 At Hell in a Cell on October 6, they faced each other in a Hell in a Cell match, but the match ended in referee stoppage after The Fiend was buried under several weapons and hit with a sledgehammer by Rollins.
 Despite the match ending, The Fiend rose as officials checked on him to chase down Rollins and again incapacitate him with the Mandible Claw.
 The finish was noteworthy for the response from the fans in attendance, who booed loudly and chanted negatively.
 After he was drafted to the SmackDown brand during the 2019 Draft, The Fiend defeated Rollins on October 31 at Crown Jewel in a falls count anywhere match to win the Universal Championship.
 The title was subsequently transferred to SmackDown, due to Wyatt being a member of the brand.